wundergraph/wundergraph/docs-website/src/pages/docs/use-cases/api-composition-and-integration.md

 We've built an open source SDK that introspects various data sources, like GraphQL, Apollo Federation, OpenAPI, gRPC, PostgreSQL, MySQL, etc...

-Once introspected, we translate all these introspections into a GraphQL Schema.
+Once introspected, we trangray all these introspections into a GraphQL Schema.
 Next, we put each of the APIs into their own namespace, which is done using our Namespacing feature.